 Parents like to believe that their teenagers would never text, message, or use apps while driving.
 Given what is at stake, it becomes vital to have that conversation with them about putting the cell phone away.

 Teenagers tend to act more impulsively and emotionally than adults, primarily because humans don’t have neurologically adult brains until their mid-20s.
-This means that even the smartest teen may impulsively grab for the phone while driving – whether it is to send a message, take a selfie for Snapchat or Instagram or play a game, such as Pokémon Go.
+This means that even the smartest teen may impulsively grab the phone while driving – whether it is to send a message, take a selfie for Snapchat or Instagram or play a game, such as Pokémon Go.

 Parents can talk to their teens about driving while using cell phone apps.
 Instead of a lecture about the dangers of this practice (since we know teenagers think they are indestructible), ask open-ended questions, and really discuss the issue.
 Additionally, you can incorporate the following practices for all family members – adults too: